 While the most common visitors are the bottlenose dolphin and loggerhead sea turtles, more than 25 other marine mammals and four species of sea turtles have been recorded in Maryland waters.

-The department’s Marine Mammal and Sea Turtle Stranding program works in conjunction with the National Aquarium in responding to reports of marine animals throughout Maryland’s waters and coastlines.
+The department’s Marine Mammal and Sea Turtle Stranding program works in conjunction with the National Aquarium in Baltimore responding to reports of marine animals throughout Maryland’s waters and coastlines.

-Marine mammals are specifically protected by federal law, the Marine Mammal Protection Act.
+The marine mammals are specifically protected by federal law, the Marine Mammal Protection Act.

 In addition, sea turtles and whales are both protected under the 1973 Endangered Species Act.